lakazatong/extend-console/README.md

 If you absolutely want to report errors where the err is not at the end or you want to report multiple at once, you should provide a formatArgs to `console.createReportError`, for that you might want to check out the `formatErr` and `parseErr` functions provided

+The dates rely on env.locale and env.timezone (or defaults if absent)

 ## Example usage

 See `test.js` and its [associated output](extend-console_example_output.jpg)